-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for beneficiaries eligible for Medicarecovered medical nutrition therapy services.

 Smoking and tobacco use cessation (counseling to quit smoking)

 All services must be coordinated by your Primary Care Physician (PCP).

 If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover 2 counseling quit attempts within a 12 month period.
 Each counseling attempt includes up to 4 face-to-face visits.